 Illustrators Anna and Elena Balbusso

-Anna and Elena are digital artists combining traditional pencil drawing with further Photoshop processing.
-First each picture element is painted separately (background, characters and objects) with black gouache and pencil on paper, then they digitize them and use Photoshop to color the image.
-The coloring process is very complex and has been developed after many years of experience.
+In fact, Anna and Elena are digital artists combining traditional pencil drawing with further Photoshop processing.
+First, each picture element painted separately (background, characters and objects) with black gouache and pencil on paper.
+Second, they digitize them and use Photoshop to color the image.
+And the coloring process is very complex, the technique which they have been developed after many years of experience.

-The sources of inspiration for the Italian duo of artists Anna and Elena are in painting, sculpture.
+According to the Italian duo of artists, the sources of inspiration for them are paintings and sculpture.
 Before starting any art project, they do the research, create an archive of sources, studying the history of art.
-Their work is influenced by Surrealism, Symbolism, Russian Constructivism, Futurism.
+Their work is influenced by Surrealism, Symbolism, Russian Constructivism, and Futurism.

 “For us, the color is a key element in every project.
 Each project contains in itself its own color.
 We think that the color is part of the personality of the individual artist and it cannot be dictated by an outside person”.